Living with wildlife

 Using common sense around wildlife is the best way to stay safe.

-• Don't walk directly towards a kangaroo.
+• Don't walk directly towards a kangaroo

-• Be mindful of how you appear - don't stand up tall, stare or hold your arms out towards a kangaroo.
+• Be mindful of how you appear – don't stand up tall, stare or hold your arms out towards a kangaroo

-• Avoid going near kangaroos engaged in courtship or mating behaviour – for example, males sniffing, touching or moving around with females.
+• Avoid going near kangaroos engaged in courtship or mating behaviour – for example, males sniffing, touching or moving around with females

-• Stay away from male kangaroos that are sparring, fighting or showing off their size and strength to each other.
+• Stay away from male kangaroos that are sparring, fighting or showing off their size and strength to each other

-• Don't go near a kangaroo that is growling or clucking.
+• Don't go near a kangaroo that is growling or clucking

 What should I do if there are kangaroos in my neighbourhood?

-• Try to avoid close encounters with kangaroos.
+• Avoid close encounters with kangaroos

-• Don’t try to touch, pat or feed them.
+• Don’t try to touch, pat or feed them

-• Use a torch or spotlight when moving around your garden at night if you suspect kangaroos may be there.
+• Use a torch or spotlight when moving around your garden at night if you suspect kangaroos may be there

-• Scan the area to avoid accidentally approaching a kangaroo resting in your yard.
+• Scan the area to avoid accidentally approaching a kangaroo resting in your yard

 • Don't deliberately try to scare a kangaroo from your yard.
 This may make the animal aggressive in an attempt to protect itself.
-It could also scare the kangaroo onto a road and cause an accident.
+It could also scare the kangaroo onto a road and cause an accident

 • Give them space.
-You may not like having a kangaroo in your yard but they won't harm you if left alone.
+You may not like having a kangaroo in your yard, but they won't harm you if left alone

-• Remove reasons for kangaroos to visit your yard such as water sources.
+• Remove reasons for kangaroos to visit your yard, such as water sources

 • You can also spray plants with a browsing deterrent (product sprayed on plants which animals don't like).